Introduction

 - Industry-specific tools:

-- Disadvantages: Limited versatility, potentially higher costs.
+- Disadvantages: Limited flexibility and adaptability outside the specific industry, potentially higher costs.

 - General-purpose tools:

-- Disadvantages: May lack certain industry-specific functionalities.
+- Disadvantages: May lack certain industry-specific functionalities or customisation options.

-Top project management tools for 2024
+Top project management tools for 2025

 Free tools